-This commitment is critical to deepening our relevance, credibility, and effectiveness, and it will strengthen our mission to improve the lives of present and future generations.
+This commitment is critical to deepening our relevance, credibility, and effectiveness, and it will strengthen our mission to advance a more just, creative, and abundant future where people and planet thrive.
 The civic and economic vitality of our home state of Minnesota, known as Mni Sota Makoce to the Dakota, depends on inclusive and equitable opportunities for everyone.

 We see many ways to realize this vision as a funder, convenor, thought leader, and as an employer, economic entity, and institutional investor.

 In all we do, we seek to be conscious of and address the deeply entrenched practices, cultural norms, and decisionmaking structures that perpetuate inequities.
 Racial discrimination is a legacy of our nation’s painful history, and institutional racism and unconscious bias persist.
 Equity means receiving what one needs to succeed, as we are not all born with the same opportunities.

 We approach our work on diversity, equity, and inclusion with courage and optimism—knowing it requires a sustained commitment.
 When we make mistakes along the way, we will adapt and continue to learn.